Learning how to install Joomla gives you knowledge on what Joomla installation is like, and the information needed!

 The Site Offline option lets you set your Joomla website offline for maintenance.
 In this case, we don’t want it to be offline.
-So, the Site Offline option will be No – for your Joomla website to be online.
+So, the Site Offline option will be No – for the website to be online.

 After that, on the “Super User Account Details”, enter your Email address (one you still have access to), Username, Password and Confirm Password (enter the same password you used for the Password field into the Confirm Password field) into their corresponding fields.

-Make sure you write them down and keep them save, because you will use them to log-into your Joomla website, and also to retrieve your login detail(s) if you forget it.
+Make sure you write them down and keep them save, because you will use them to log-into your Joomla website, and also to retrieve your login detail(s) if you forget.

 You can always change these details at the backend of Joomla after installation.

-Note – that the fields marked with asterisk (*) are most important, and cannot be left empty!
+Note – the fields marked with asterisk (*) are most important, and cannot be left empty!

 Once you are done, click on the “Next” button to proceed to the Database Configuration stage.

 The “Database” stage is the stage that you will configure your Joomla database using the details provided by your Joomla host.
-If you do not know your Joomla database details, do contact their support team for assistance.
+If you do not know your Joomla database details, contact your hosting support team for assistance.